Celebrating impact from our Health Data Research Hubs

 February 2021, Hubs create a set of common agreements

 The Hubs collaborated to create a common Master Services Agreement for use in contracting and standardising approaches to commercial terms.
-Whilst Hubs use variations on this agreement in their day-to-day business, this common approach aligned overarching principles of working with commercial partners.
+Whilst the Hubs use variations on this agreement in their day-to-day business, this common approach aligned overarching principles of working with commercial partners.
 By June 2022, the Hubs had signed contracts for 175 projects with industry.

 March 2021, many Hubs pivot to support the national effort against COVID-19

-As the scale of the COVID-19 pandemic was realised, Hubs started to support the national effort to understand the direct and wider health implications of the pandemic.
+As the scale of the COVID-19 pandemic was realised, the Hubs started to support the national effort to understand the direct and wider health implications of the pandemic.
 Some of their efforts included:

 - DATA-CAN collected and analysed ‘real-time’ data from UK cancer centres, covering over 3.5 million people.
 This data provided a valuable insight into the effects of the COVID-19 pandemic on cancer patients and services and contributed to the decision to restore cancer services.